Sytchie/cqca/README.md

 \end{pmatrix}
 $

-The mapping from a Y gate results from applying both an X and a Z gate (it also introduces a $1i$ coeffiecient, but it is of no importance here).
+The mapping from a Y gate results from applying both an X and a Z gate: $ Y = X \odot Z $.

 For example, the matrix
 $